ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-Ervin1212/writing/proposals/show_proposal_one.md

 I adhered to the allegheny colloge honor code while completing this project.

+I adhered to the allegheny colloge honor code while completing this project.

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code